Who Can You Trust with Your Real Struggles?

 But David sings it like it is, with his surprisingly honest lyric: I am poor and needy, come quickly to me, O God.

-Depressed in mind or circumstances.
+Poor and needy means depressed in mind or circumstances.
 Afflicted.
 Humble.
 Wretched.
 Weak.
-Needy.
 In want.
 Chiefly poor.

 Enough with the niceties.
 When David talks to God, he lifts up his soul in its true condition.
 How am I really?
 Struggling with the incoming challenges that I can’t control.
 I need help, and I need it right now.

-You know the great thing about laying all your needs out before God, unedited?
+You know the great thing about laying all your needs out before God –unedited?
 He doesn’t get overwhelmed.
 He doesn’t have his own list of anxieties to deal with.
 And he gets all of the glory when he steps in and helps you at a heroic level in a timely way, so it’s a win-win.
 You never have to go home and think, Oh man, I shouldn’t have dumped all of that on him.
+Better than a therapist (no offense, Matt), he doesn’t limit you to a 50-minute session, and he has every available resource and wisdom to be the solution to every problem.
+No fee.
 God is the one person who has shoulders broad enough for your true condition.
-Better than a therapist, he doesn’t limit you to a 50-minute session, and he has every available resource and wisdom to be the solution to every problem.
-No fee.